 Health, safety, and nutrition are the most important factors to consider in a child.
 The significant increase in the number of children in today’s fast-paced world makes the health and safety of the children rapidly growing.
 The more healthy the child is, the more opportunities will come to his way and more likely to become productive adults in the future.

-However, there is always a hindrance in keeping children healthy.
+However, there is always a hindrance to keeping children healthy.
 The best example of that is their oral health.
 In today’s generation children are still prone to so many diseases causing them to suffer in many ways.
 Here are some dental issues that children encounter.

 Tooth Decay and Cavities